New Holland Machine Company

-The New Holland Machine Company was founded in 1895, when a young man by the name of Abram Zimmerman purchased a horse barn in New Holland, Pennsylvania, and established a blacksmith shop.
+The New Holland Machine Company was founded in 1895, when an American young man by the name of Abram Zimmerman purchased a horse barn in New Holland, Pennsylvania, and established a blacksmith shop.

 Zimmerman was the third of seven children born to the Martin W. and Anna (Martin) Zimmerman.
 The Zimmermans were a very conservative Mennonite family.
 Abram Zimmerman was a mechanical genius who brought his talents to bear in the new blacksmith business as he began repairing and making farm machinery for the local farmers.

 Historic building

 The New Holland Machine Company building located at 146 E. Franklin St. in New Holland, was built in eight sections between 1903 and 1952.
 It is a two-story, irregularly shaped, evolutionary industrial brick building.
 The facility closed in 1992.

 It was listed on the National Register of Historic Places in 2000.

 Otto and Columbus engines

 Abram Zimmerman began retailing the German Otto four-cycle engine as part of his new business.
 The Otto was a single-cylinder dual flywheel stationary engine which was manufactured in Philadelphia.
 After a short while of selling the Otto, Abe Zimmerman switched to selling another single-cylinder dual-flywheel stationary engine called the Columbus.
 Retailing these engines added income to the Zimmerman blacksmith shop.
 By 1896, the Zimmerman blacksmith was employing three employees.
 However, Zimmerman's innovative nature soon had developed a "better idea".